Service Management Blog

 • Logs incidents and service requests and maintains relevant records:

-• Identifies and classifies incident types and service interruptions
+• Identifies and classifies incident types and service interruptions.

-• Records incidents cataloging them by symptom and resolution
+• Records incidents, cataloging them by symptom and resolution.

-Level 2
+Level 2 service desk analyst responsibilities

 • Systematically interprets user problems and identifies solutions and possible side effects.